Surplus Property Utilization (93.291)

 Credentials/Documentation

 Applicants must demonstrate current need for properties they request and the ability to carry out the proposed program.
-This program is excluded from coverage under OMB Circular No. A-87.
+Applicants must also provide documentation of its authority to hold title to real property and evidence of tax-exempt status.

-Notice of availability of surplus real property is sent by the Division of Property Management, Program Support Center (PSC), Department of Health and Human Services (DHHS), to all known potentially interested institutions.
-When applying for real property, an informal preapplication conference either in person or by telephone is recommended.
-At that time, consultation and assistance are available to aid in the preparation of an application.
+Preapplication coordination is required.
+An environmental impact assessment is required for this listing.
+Notice of availability of surplus real property is sent by the U.S. General Services Administration or the U.S. Department of Housing and Urban Development, to all known potentially interested institutions.
+When applying for real property, an informal pre-application conference either in person or by telephone is recommended.
+At that time, consultation and assistance are available to aid in the preparation of an application; but, only to address general application questions, not questions specific to a proposed program.
+Additionally, it is advisable that an applicant participate in a site tour of the property provided by the disposal agency.
 Applicants are required to submit factors for consideration of potential environmental impact, in accordance with the Environmental Questionnaire furnished with the application instructions.
-This program is excluded from coverage under E.O.
-12372.
-An environmental impact assessment is required for this program.
-This program is excluded from coverage under E.O.
-12372.

 Application Procedure